 Lexington Law is a professional credit repair law firm that works with people who want to fix their credit.

 In addition to collections, they can work with you to challenge other inaccurate, unfair, or unsubstantiated information on your credit report.
 These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

 Get started on the path to better credit today: Fill out the form for a free credit consultation.

 Augusta, GA 30901

 Should I contact or pay Contract Callers Inc?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Contract Callers Inc for millions of clients nationwide.
+The most effective way to deal with Contract Callers Inc is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Contract Callers Inc on behalf of their clients.

 Will Contract Callers Inc sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They help you dispute the Contract Callers Inc debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with CCI again.

 Is Contract Callers Inc hurting my credit score?